 Paternity allowance: Must be employed continuously for at least 26 weeks by the same employer up to and including the 15th week before the expected date of childbirth (in case of adoption, 26 consecutive weeks immediately before the date the adoption is confirmed).
-The insured's weekly earnings must be at least equal to the lower earnings limit of £109 in any eight weeks of the 26-week period.
+The insured's weekly earnings must be at least equal to the lower earnings limit of £112 in any eight weeks of the 26-week period.
 The insured must also be the child's father, married to the child's mother, the person adopting the child, or living with the child's mother or the person adopting the child in an enduring family relationship.

-Maternity payment: Must be over age 16, expecting a child within 11 weeks, or had a baby or adopted a child under 12 months of age within the last three months, and the pregnancy must last at least 25 weeks.
+Maternity payment: Must be older than age 16, expecting a child within 11 weeks, or had a baby or adopted a child under 12 months of age within the last three months, and the pregnancy must last at least 25 weeks.
 The mother or her partner must be receiving certain low-income benefits, and have savings of £6,000 or less.

-Income support (noncontributory, means tested): Paid to persons with income below prescribed levels residing in the Isle of Man.
-Benefits may be reduced with personal savings greater than £13,000.
-The benefit is not paid to persons working more than 16 hours a week (or whose partner is working 24 hours or more a week).
+Income support (noncontributory, means tested): Paid to persons residing in the Isle of Man with income below prescribed levels and working less than 16 hours a week (or whose partner is working less than 24 hours a week).